vindarel/lem-init/README.md

 * M-j newline with comment (if inside comment)
 * M-h select paragraph
 * imenu functionality => see very poor but useful snippet below.
+* C-x C-j to open directory mode on the current file => added upstream.
+* project-aware commands => the basics added upstream.

 In Lisp mode:
  * C-~ sync file package with REPL